emarche/RL2Grid/README.md

 ---

 ## Notes
 RL2Grid has been tested on Linux systems.
-During the development of the distributed action mapper, a required Grid2Op modification broke compatibility with macOS, and Windows has not been tested.
+During the development of the distributed action mapper, a required Grid2Op modification broke compatibility with macOS, and Windows systems have not been tested.

 ---